Corporate Tax Reform

 - A foreign company must be located in the EEA; and

-- The domestic or foreign company must have been affiliated during an uninterrupted period of 5 taxable periods including the current taxable period (according to the draft repair law to be calculated as of 1 January of the 4th calendar year prior to the calendar year linked to the tax year).
+- The domestic or foreign company must have been affiliated during an uninterrupted period of 5 taxable periods including the current taxable period (to be calculated as of 1 January of the 4th calendar year prior to the calendar year linked to the tax year).

-No group contribution will be possible by or with an entity that benefits from a special tax regime (e.g. tonnage tax regime).
+No group contribution is possible by or with an entity that benefits from a special tax regime (e.g. tonnage tax regime).

-The group contribution will require the conclusion of a group contribution agreement that will have to meet various requirements.
+The group contribution requires the conclusion of a group contribution agreement that will have to meet various requirements.

-According to the draft repair law, the group contribution agreement will have to be added to the tax return in order to benefit from the deduction.
-A model agreement will be issued by Royal Decree.
+According to the repair law, the group contribution agreement will have to be added to the tax return in order to benefit from the deduction.
+A model agreement still has to be issued by Royal Decree.

 In case a definitive EEA cessation loss has been deducted and the activities of the foreign company concerned are restarted within a 3-year period, the previously deducted group contribution will have to be recaptured by adding it to the Belgian company’s taxable base for the tax year during which the activities have been restarted.

-The new group contribution regime will be added, as last item, to the first, unrestricted basket of tax attributes for purposes of calculating the minimum taxable base (cf. Phase I measures).
+The new group contribution regime has been added, as last item, to the first, unrestricted basket of tax attributes for purposes of calculating the minimum taxable base (cf. Phase I measures).

 TAXABLE BASE - ATAD MEASURES

-A CFC rule will be introduced in the context of the mandatory implementation of the Anti-Tax Avoidance Directive (ATAD).
+A CFC rule has been introduced in the context of the mandatory implementation of the Anti-Tax Avoidance Directive (ATAD).

-A Belgian company will be taxed on the “non-distributed profits” of a foreign company that is considered a CFC where such profits are arising from “non-genuine arrangements” which have been put in place for the essential purpose of obtaining a tax advantage.
+A Belgian company is taxed on the “non-distributed profits” of a foreign company that is considered a CFC where such profits are arising from “non-genuine arrangements” which have been put in place for the essential purpose of obtaining a tax advantage.

-A foreign company will be considered as a CFC if the following two conditions are simultaneously satisfied:
+A foreign company is considered as a CFC if the following two conditions are simultaneously satisfied: